South Korea seizes ship it claims transferred oil to North Korea

 Seoul (CNN)South Korea has seized a Hong Kong-registered ship that allegedly transferred oil to a North Korean vessel in violation of United Nations sanctions.

-The South Korean Foreign Ministry said the Lighthouse Winmore departed from the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters on October 19.
+The South Korean Foreign Ministry said the Lighthouse Winmore left the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters on October 19.

+The US Treasury Department released satellite imagery in November of two ships allegedly performing an illegal ship-to-ship transfer in international waters on the same day.

+It identified one of the ships as a sanctioned North Korean vessel, the Rye Song Gang 1, but did not name the other.
+South Korean officials could not confirm Friday if the second ship was the Lighthouse Winmore.

-"UN Security Council sanctions prohibit the transfer of anything to a North Korean ship," a Foreign Ministry official told CNN, adding the Lighthouse Winmore was seized when it re-entered Yeosu on November 24.
+"UN Security Council sanctions prohibit the transfer of anything to a North Korean ship," a South Korean Foreign Ministry official told CNN, adding the Lighthouse Winmore was seized when it re-entered Yeosu on November 24.

-The disclosure came a day after US President Donald Trump accused China of breaching sanctions on North Korea, accusing it of selling oil to North Korea.
+President Trump said Beijing had been "caught red-handed," after the satellite images were republished in South Korean media earlier this week.

 South Korea said the Lighthouse Winmore and its crew were still in South Korean custody and under investigation.
 There were 23 Chinese nationals and two Burmese nationals on board the ship, officials said, adding they would be permitted to leave only when the investigation was concluded.